kokopepe/powershellcreatingtime/intro/tools/evaluatingsometools.md

 - Programming languages have well-defined syntax and patterns that LLMs can effectively learn
 - Code context is highly structured and predictable
 - AI can analyze millions of code examples to understand best practices
-- Real-time feedback helps developers learn and improve their coding skills

 ---